| Competition

 cartels, which might be useful to the WTO in raising its members'

+awareness on different aspects of these issues.
 5.4 ICC believes, however, that it would not be appropriate for

 WTO to advocate any particular substantive principles or approach